OlgaJ1989/seagull/README.md

     * Result:
         * The score increases as expected.

-* Check that the game speed increases gradually .
+* Check that the game speed increases gradually.
     * Test:
         1. Open the game and press spacebar or Jump button to launch it.
         1. Play for as long as possible to see if the speed changes.